Looking for an easy way to end your Labor Day? Any of these sweet dip recipes would be perfect.

 KooK Ceramic One-Piece Chip & Dip, $24.95 from Amazon

 Perfect for serving sweet or savory dips with all the accompaniments.

 What to Serve with Sweet Dip

 To complement your dessert dip, go for a generous but not too overwhelming array of different things to scoop it up.
 Along with fruit like strawberries and cherries, consider including graham crackers, shortbread, animal crackers, and almost any other type of cookie you want, plus something unexpected like pretzels, waffle cone pieces, doughnut holes, or even plain potato chips for a sweet-salty combo (although chips won’t work quite as well for all of these, they’re dynamite with chocolate in particular, as anyone who’s ever dipped fries into chocolate milkshakes well knows).
-For thicker dips and softer fruit, offer some small butter knives on the side for slathering on the dip.
+For thicker dips and softer fruit, small butter knives on the side are ideal for slathering on the dip.

 Easy Sweet Dip Recipes

 Make any one of those low-effort but high-impact dessert dips for your next party, and prepare to be just as delighted as your guests—and if there are no guests, these are easy yet impressive ways to treat yourself; you definitely deserve it!

 This cinnamon mascarpone concoction is seriously almost effortless to throw together, and delicious with mountains of summer fruit while it’s still in season (although in fall, it goes just as well with apples and pears).
 Get this Sweet Cinnamon Fruit Dip recipe.